ripmge/mgs/readme.md

 ### Connect to lab
 > Note:
-This project is based on `dockurr/windows` container images ([link](https://github.com/dockur/windows)), which in turn is based on `qemus/qemu` ([link](https://github.com/qemus/qemu)).
-These projects use docker containers to run virtual machines using QEMU.
+This project is based on `dockurr/windows` container images ([link](https://github.com/dockur/windows)), which are based on `qemus/qemu` ([link](https://github.com/qemus/qemu)).
+These projects use docker containers to run VMs using QEMU.
 They come with a web-based VNC viewer to check in on VM status.
 The vnc-viewer is also available in MGS.
 You can access it under http://localhost:8006 to check in on the primary VM.